Big Boys (film): Production

-In an interview on March 17, 2023, Corey Sherman shared that the idea of Big Boys came to him on May of 2021 while he was on a road trip with his brother and his dad.
+In an interview on March 17, 2023, Corey Sherman shared that the idea of Big Boys came to him in May 2021 while he was on a road trip with his brother and his dad.
 He also added that he shared the initial draft of the screenplay with his friend Allison Tate, who would be one of the producers of Big Boys.
 They began to work with the people that they had to worked with in college.
 Filming began in the summer of 2022 in the San Bernardino Mountains in Southern California.